Vamsipops/Illumio-Tech-Assessment/README.md

 1. All lookup data is present in the current working directory as lookup_data.csv.
 2. The log file has protocols represented by numbers, and these are mapped to text using protocol-numbers.csv (also in the current directory).
-3. The log files have a consistent format, and the protocol numbers follow standard mappings as found in protocol-numbers.csv.
+3. __The log files have a consistent format__, and the protocol numbers follow standard mappings as found in protocol-numbers.csv.
 4. The script assumes all log files start with the prefix log and have .txt as the file extension.

 ### Usage